anoushka-10/BakeryBeyondEggs/README.md

 # 🧁 Bakery Beyond Eggs

-**Bakery Beyond Eggs** is a live website built for a homegrown bakery that specializes in delicious, 100% eggless cakes and desserts.
-The project was designed and developed from scratch with a focus on user trust, brand storytelling, and clean user experience.
+**Bakery Beyond Eggs** is a full-stack web application built for a home-based bakery that specializes in 100% eggless desserts.
+Designed to reflect trust, hygiene, and artisanal quality, this project bridges the gap between a traditional small business and the digital space.

-> 🌟 Real business.
+> 💡 Real client.
+Real deployment.
 Real impact.
-Real code.

 ---